Graph-Learning-Benchmarks/gli/README.md

 ### New Dataset, Feature Request, Bug Fix, or Better Documentation.

 All kinds of improvement are welcomed!
-Please refer to our [contribution guide](CONTRIBUTING.md) for details.
+Please refer to our [Contribution Guide](./CONTRIBUTING.md) for details.